The Hidden Risks of Public AI APIs—and How Private LLMs Solve Them

 With private LLMs, you deploy the model inside your own infrastructure—on-premise, in your VPC, or behind your own firewall.
 That means no data ever leaves your network.
 You control what goes in, what comes out, and what gets stored.

 Private LLMs allow you to bring your own data (BYOD) into the model without exposing it externally.
-Whether it’s internal documents, client files, contracts, or product manuals, all inputs and outputs stay within your security perimeter.
+Whether it’s internal documents, client files, contracts, or product manuals, all inputs and outputs stay within your security perimeter, reducing sensitive data exposure and preventing avoidable data breaches.

 On-Premise or VPC Deployment